 Yesterday, we started exploring the idea of graphing linear inequalities.
 We’ve been graphing linear equations for a month now, so it was time to branch out a bit.

-I created a dry erase template for my 11 x 17 dry erase pockets to help students understand what it means for a point to be part of the “solution.”
-I wrote more about this dry erase template for graphing inequalities in this blog post.
+I created a graphing two variable inequalities dry erase template for my 11 x 17 dry erase pockets to help students understand what it means for a point to be part of the “solution.”

 Today, I want to focus, instead, on the graphic organizer I created to walk my students through how to graph a linear inequality AFTER we understand what it means for a point to be part of the solution of an inequality.